hilltracer/rchain/README.md

 This code has not yet completed a security review.
 We strongly recommend that you do not use it in production or to transfer items of material value.
 We take no responsibility for any loss you may incur through the use of this code.

 ## Use the public testnet
-The RChain Cooperative maintains a public testnet running the latest version of RNode.
-Learn more at [RChain public testnet information](https://rchain.atlassian.net/wiki/spaces/CORE/pages/678756429/RChain+public+testnet+information).
+The Rhonix Labs maintains a public testnet running the latest version of RNode.
+Learn more at [Rhonix public testnet information](https://rchain.atlassian.net/wiki/spaces/CORE/pages/678756429/Rhonix+public+testnet+information).

 ## Installation

 ### Docker

-`$ docker pull rchain/rnode:latest`
+`$ docker pull rhonix/rnode:latest`

 ### Debian/Ubuntu

-1. Download a `.deb` package from the [releases page](https://github.com/rchain/rchain/releases/)
+1. Download a `.deb` package from the [releases page](https://github.com/rhonixlabs/rhonix/releases/)
 2. `$ sudo apt install ./rnode_<VERSION>.deb`, where `<VERSION>` is something like `0.9.18`

 ### RedHat/Fedora

-1. Download a `.rpm` package from the [releases page](https://github.com/rchain/rchain/releases/)
+1. Download a `.rpm` package from the [releases page](https://github.com/rhonixlabs/rhonix/releases/)
 2. `$ sudo rpm -U ./rnode_<VERSION>.noarch.rpm`, where `<VERSION>` is something like `0.9.18`

 ### macOS

 1. Install Homebrew by following steps at the [Homebrew homepage](https://brew.sh/)
-2. `$ brew install rchain/rchain/rnode`
+2. `$ brew install rhonixlabs/rhonix/rnode`

 ## Running